Industry News

 1. Import the content to be approved

-The process always starts with importing content into the platform.
-It may be a PDF, a visual, a video, a web page or a presentation.
+The process always begins by importing content into the platform.
+This may be a PDF, a visual, a video, a web page or a presentation.

-Teams need to use files with clear names and easy to identify.
-This step helps establish a clear project methodology.
+Teams should use clearly named files that are easy to identify.
+This step helps to put in place a clear project methodology.

 2. Define participants and roles